0xksdata/hackthebox-writeups/README.md

 # hackthebox-writeups
-Passowrd is the root flag
+To access the writeup, enter the root flag as the password.